Day trip from Bari: Best things to do in Alberobello, Puglia

 How to get to Alberobello from Bari

-Alberobello is located somewhat mid-way the distance between the two largest international airports in the Puglia region:
+Alberobello is located approximately mid-way between the two largest international airports in the Puglia region:

-From the airport, you can either rent a car to explore Puglia, including Alberobello, or use public transportation.
+From the airport, you can either rent a car to explore Puglia (including Alberobello) or you can use public transportation to get around.

-However, you should know that traveling from Brindisi to Alberobello by public transport involves more changes and it’s, in general, more complicated than from Bari.
+However, you should know that traveling from Brindisi to Alberobello by public transport involves more changes and it’s generally more complicated than from Bari.

 Most people visit Alberobello on a day trip from Bari.
 If you plan to drive, then make sure you are familiar with the limits of the ZTL zones in both towns.